prem-muthedath/timer/README.md

 My refactored version of Kent Beck's timer framework for timing collection methods.

-See Kent Beck's book "Implementation Patterns" (Appendix A) for the timer source code.
+See Kent Beck's book "Implementation Patterns" (Appendix A) for the timer framework and source code.

 After reading Beck's excellent book, I decided to put my learnings into practice.
 Beck's code (see the book) is really good, but I personally felt, for clarity, a few areas needed refactoring: